sPHENIX-Collaboration/INTT/general_codes/Jaein/QA_database/README.md

 ## make_plots.py
-This script generates various histograms and a tree from the database data related to the sPHENIX experiment.
+This script generates various histograms and a tree from the database data related to INTT QA Database.

  ### Functions
 - `get_run_events()`: Queries the database for run events.